bids-standard/bids-specification/src/04-modality-specific-files/05-task-events.md

 An arbitrary number of additional columns can be added.
 Those allow describing other properties of events that could be later referred in modelling and hypothesis extensions of BIDS.
-Note that any additional columns in a TSV file SHOULD be documented in an accompanying JSON sidecar file.
+Note that the `trial_type` and any additional columns in a TSV file SHOULD be documented in an accompanying JSON sidecar file.

 In case of multi-echo task run, a single `_events.tsv` file will suffice for all echoes.